EricDarve/NLA/content/Singular value decomposition.md

 ![[Pasted image 20230915132724.png]]

-As we can expect, the size of a matrix ([[Operator and matrix norms]]) can be related to its singular values:
+As we can expect, the [[Operator and matrix norms|size of a matrix]] can be related to its singular values:
 $$
 \| A \|_2 = \sigma_1(A) \qquad
 \| A \|_F = \sqrt{\sum_{i=1}^p \sigma_i^2}